lucascoelhof/CarND-LaneLines-P1/README.md

 ---

-During the beginning of the self-driving car Engineer Nanodegree, I have learning a series of image processing techniques.
-We had the opportunity to apply this knowledge in a very interesting and hands-on project, to find traffic lanes on images and in a video stream.
-For that, I have programmed a image processing pipeline to treat the images and video streams to detect the lanes.
+During the beginning of the self-driving car Engineer Nanodegree, learned a series of image processing techniques.
+I had the opportunity to apply this knowledge in a very interesting and hands-on project, to find traffic lanes on images and in a video stream.
+For that, I have programmed an image processing pipeline to treat the images and video streams to detect the lanes.

 [initial]: ./test_images/solidYellowLeft.jpg "Initial image"